-2. TELEMETRY ARCHITECTURE
+2. Telemetry Architecture

-Fig. 2 presents the reference network scenario, where an SDN architecture controls several optical nodes, specifically optical transponders (TP) and reconfigurable optical add-drop multiplexers (ROADM), in the data plane.
+Fig. 1 presents the reference network scenario, where an SDN architecture controls a number of optical nodes, specifically optical transponders (TP) and reconfigurable optical add-drop multiplexers (ROADM), in the data plane.
 Note that the SDN architecture might include a hierarchy of controllers, including optical line systems and parent SDN controllers.
-A centralized telemetry manager oversees receiving, processing, and storing telemetry data in a telemetry database (DB).
-Some data exchange between the SDN control and the telemetry manager is needed, e.g., the telemetry manager needs to access the topology DB describing the optical network topology, as well as the label switched path (LSP) DB describing the optical connections (theses DBs are not shown in Fig. 2).
-Every node in the data plane is locally managed by a node agent, which translates the control messages received from the related SDN controller into operations in the local node and exports telemetry data collected from observation points (labelled M) enabled the optical nodes.
+A centralized telemetry manager is in charge of receiving, processing and storing telemetry data in a telemetry database (DB).
+Some data exchange between the SDN control and the telemetry manager is needed, e.g., the telemetry manager needs to access the topology DB describing the optical network topology, as well as the label switched path (LSP) DB describing the optical connections (theses DBs are not shown in Fig. 1).
+Every node in the data plane is locally managed by a node agent, which translates the control messages received from the related SDN controller into operations in the local node and exports telemetry data collected from observation points (labeled M) enabled the optical nodes.